superwall/react-native-superwall/README.md

   <br />
 </p>

-[Superwall](https://superwall.com/) lets you remotely configure every aspect of your paywall — helping you find winners quickly.

 > **⚠️ DEPRECATED**
 >
 > This sdk is deprecated and no longer maintained.
 Please use our new and improve expo sdk instead: